muxinc/mux-go/docs/SpacesApi.md

 > StartSpaceBroadcastResponse StartSpaceBroadcast(ctx, sPACEID, bROADCASTID)
 Start a space broadcast

 Starts broadcasting a space to the associated destination.
+Broadcasts can only be started when the space is `active` (when there are participants connected).

 ### Required Parameters